 Saturday, 18 November 2023 at 10 am (coffee and tea from 9.30 am)

 At Victoria Hall, Norfolk St, Sheffield City Centre, Sheffield S1 2JB Programme

 10:00 - 11:15 Update on the Society’s activities

 11:30 - 13:00 Guest Speaker: Dr Jim Leary, University of York (Footmarks: an Archaeology of Movement)

 Our team of over 150 Footpath Inspectors, all volunteers, regularly walk footpaths, checking for problems such as broken stiles.
 They report any issues to the responsible local authority, and follow up each case to ensure the problems are resolved.
 Path Checkers also report footpath problems to us, which we investigate.

 We often provide funding to assist in the repair of damaged footpaths and bridges.
 We investigate planning proposals, and our Courts & Inquiries team take action to ensure that the interests of walkers are properly taken into account.

-Improve: We erect signposts and bridges to help walkers.
-There are hundreds of our signposts and dozens of our bridges in the region, and more are being added all the time.
+The PNFS Signpost Team erect signposts and bridges to aid walkers and help them enjoy the outdoors.
+There are hundreds of our signposts and dozens of our bridges in our region, and more are being added all the time.